Looking for support for your finance function? Book a time with an expert.

 COGS on the income statement

 On the income statement, COGS appears immediately after revenue and is subtracted to calculate gross profit.
-This prominent position emphasizes its importance in profitability analysis.

 The income statement typically presents: